Battered by Democrats, Trump fires back against 'total anarchy, madness and chaos' | Politics

 Battered by Democrats, Trump fires back against 'total anarchy, madness and chaos'

-After being accused by Democrats of being a chaotic and dishonest leader, President Donald Trump retaliated on Friday and said Democrats, not he, would bring chaos to the United States if Joe Biden wins the White House in November.
+After being accused by Democrats of being a chaotic and dishonest leader, President Donald Trump countered on Friday that Democrats, not he, would bring chaos to the United States if Joe Biden wins the White House in November.
 "If our opponents prevail no one will be safe in our country," Trump told conservative activists in his first speech since the Democratic National Convention ended late on Thursday.

-"I'm the only thing standing between the American dream and total anarchy, madness and chaos," Trump said.
-In a preview of what Republicans will argue at their own convention next week, Trump hammered away at the law and order theme he has embraced in response to anti-racism and police brutality protests in U.S. cities including Portland, Oregon.
+"I'm the only thing standing between the American dream and total anarchy, madness, and chaos," Trump said.
+In a preview of what Republicans will argue at their own convention next week, Trump hammered at the law-and-order theme he has embraced in response to anti-racism and police brutality protests in U.S. cities including Portland, Oregon.

 Biden's vice presidential selection of Harris confirmed that the Democratic Party had been taken over by "the radical left," Pence told Fox Business Network, describing her as a "California liberal."
 Biden's long tenure in politics, as a U.S. senator and two terms as President Barack Obama's vice president, will count against him, Pence said.